g-viet/log_forwarder/README.md

   LogForwarder
 =================

-A simple `LogForwarder` backend which forwards logs to another server which running as a supervisor
+A simple `LogForwarder` backend which run as a supervisor to forward logs to another server.

 ## Configuration